 As you might have noticed, our SAP partner IBM has introduced indexes for column-organized tables (Db2 BLU Acceleration) with IBM Db2 11.1 M3 FP3.
-With IBM Db2 11.1 M3 FP3 iFix001SAP, you can now use indexes in SAP Business Warehouse with Db2 BLU Acceleration in controlled availability mode.
+With IBM Db2 11.1 M3 FP3 iFix001SAP, you can use indexes in SAP Business Warehouse with Db2 BLU Acceleration.
+After a phase of controlled availability, indexes are now generally available.
 Since this is a relatively new feature, I’d like to share some technical background and best practices from our development and support team about this topic.

 What has changed?